 Vika is a model, MUAH, and one of my biggest girl crashes.
 We were doing our 3rd photoshoot together when we started to exchange stories about awkward and weird collaborations.
 She told me that one of the most unpleasant experiences for her was when the photographers said she is not the same as in the pictures.
 Let’s take a moment to talk about that.

 I often travel, and when I do, I find people through www.modelmayhem.com.
-It’s a handy website with the only problem that pictures there are not always accurate.
+It’s a handy website with the only problem is that the pictures there are not always accurate.
 For example, they can be from 10 years or 50 pounds ago.
 I found a good solution — I try to video-chat with a model before we do the photoshoot.
 It allows us to discuss details quickly and also solves the problem above.

 So, in short, yes, sometimes people send you old pictures, see them in person or video-chat or look at Instagram if in doubt.
-But to blame model you picked for not looking as you wanted is blaming yourself.
+But to blame the model you picked for not looking as you wanted is blaming yourself.